veliatx/expression_atlas_workflow/processing_workflow/nf_download/README.md

 # Nextflow RNA-seq Download Pipeline

-A quick pipeline for downloading RNA-seq data from SRA (via AWS S3) or ENA (via FTP) with optional subsampling capabilities.
+A simple pipeline for downloading RNA-seq data from SRA (via AWS S3) or ENA (via FTP) with optional subsampling capabilities.

 ## Features